 White-vein kratom is mostly energizing, red-vein kratom is good for relieving pain, and green-vein kratom offers a bit of both.
 Which strain you choose has a dramatic impact on the effects you experience, as does the amount you take.

 Different doses of kratom offer varying effects — lower doses are more energizing and provide focus, while higher doses are more relaxing and offer better pain relief.
-A good experience with kratom is all about finding the right dose and strain that best suits your needs.
+A good experience with kratom starts with finding the right dose and strain that best suit your needs.

 Suggested Reading: Top Traditional Uses for Kratom

-Some strains of kratom — especially red-vein and green-vein strains — also have a muscle-relaxing effect which distinguishes them from opioids.
+Some strains of kratom — especially red-vein and green-vein strains — also have a muscle-relaxing effect that further distinguishes them from opioids.
 Relieving muscle tension helps reduce pain caused by spasms and tight muscles, something opioids don’t provide.